Maybe because it’s sort of on the conservative side and its returns are modest at best.

 - long term negotiable certificate of deposit or LTNCD

 - time deposits

-- bonds issued by the government, banks, and corporations
+- bonds issued by the government retail treasury bonds and corporate bonds

 - treasury bills

 - other debt securities that are approved by the Bangko Sentral ng Pilipinas (BSP)

 Because they are debt instruments, they are interest-bearing.
 Acquiring them would you to earn interest, which is paid at a periodic interval.
 That’s why they’re also collectively considered as fixed income securities.
 Not only that, they can be traded and they usually mature within a year.

 Debt instruments are bought and sold (traded) in wholesale.
 Money market funds are created to be sold in retail to the investing public.
 This means that instead of you having to personally buy and own these securities, you let the fund manager to do it on your behalf.